-- Improve continuously and collaboratively using scientific models such as: The Theory of Constraints, The System
+- Improve continuously and collaboratively, using scientific models such as: The Theory of Constraints, The System

 Unique Kanban characteristics

-Kanban varies from Scrum and other agile methodologies.
+Kanban varies from Scrum and other Agile methodologies.
 Learn the most important differences:

-Kanban represents reality over the ideal.
-It helps you manage your current workflow, not just plan what you want
+Kanban represents reality over an ideal.
+It helps to manage your current workflow, not just plan what you want

 to do in the future.
-Kanban supports your completion of work in progress more than starting new work on top of the current tasks.
+Kanban supports your completion of work in progress more, than starting new work on top

 What is a Kanban board and how to start using it?

 and collaborate in real-time within the team.
-Now it is even more powerful, as it provides a Time Tracking feature with insightful Time Reports that enable you to monitor what your team is working on and how effectively.
+Now, it is even more powerful, as it provides a Time Tracking feature with insightful Time Reports, that enable you to monitor what your team is working on, and how effectively.